 To get your filmmaking projects going, you must create a clear and exciting vision for yourself and your future.
 A big reason you need this compelling vision is so you can keep pushing forward, even when life gets challenging.
 And believe me, life will always get challenging.

 Making movies is a long-term game.
 One of the mental attributes that all successful people share is a never-ending ability to keep their eye on the prize.
 The secret formula for achieving your filmmaking goals is having patience plus unyielding persistence in the face of adversity.

 Here is a quick video on manifesting negativity in producing:

 What is the vision of your ideal future?

 To create meaningful success in both your filmmaking career and your life, it’s essential that you set some clear goals for yourself and write them down.
-The following actions will help you hone in your movie ideas, your money ideas and also help you paint a picture of your ideal future:
+The following actions will help you hone your movie ideas and your money ideas and also help you paint a picture of your ideal future: